 Toothpaste vs toothpaste tabs

 Instead of buying plastic tubes of toothpaste, you can buy toothpaste tabs at zero waste stores, at Lush or online.
 They are a bit more difficult to come by and can be expensive, so many zero-wasters will make their own toothpaste instead.
-I prefer the toothpaste tabs as they are more foamy and my teeth feel a bit cleaner afterwards than using a DIY toothpaste.
+I prefer the toothpaste tabs as they are more foamy and my teeth feel cleaner than when using a DIY toothpaste.
 In my cover photo, you will also see plastic free floss.
 This is silk based floss instead of plastic (not suitable for vegans) and the container is glass.
 Again, you'll find this in zero waste stores or online.

 Body butter vs DIY

 I use the Trash is for Tossers recipe to make my own body butter.
 I'll admit that the two main ingredients (organic cocoa butter and shea butter) are expensive, but I should be able to make about four or five batches of moisturiser - which means it will end up not being that much more expensive than store-bought moisturiser.
 The other two ingredients I use are almond oil and jojoba oil, as I find if I use coconut oil then the moisturiser doesn't absorb easily.

 There are some plastic packaged cosmetic products which are very difficult to replace.
 For example. lots of zero waste bloggers will use the same moisturiser for their face as they do for their body, so will use a recipe similar to the one above.
 I tried this, but unfortunately it is just too oily for my skin.
 I decided to buy a Lush moisturiser, as they recycle all their packaging and you can take your empties back to the store for them to reuse.
 Basically if there are products that you need, but you can’t currently get it without plastic, then Lush should be your go-to and you should return your used containers to them.
 Not a perfect solution but a step in the right direction!